Patz Fowle: Background

 * 2010 The American Museum of Ceramic Art adds sculpture by Contemporary American Studio Potter, Patz Fowle to their permanent collection.

-* 2011 “Patz Fowle in Progress” is a book published by Black Creek Arts Council documenting Fowle’s work from the 80’s – 2011
+* “Patz Fowle in Progress” is a book published by Black Creek Arts Council documenting Fowle’s work.

-*2013 Patz Fowle and Mike Fowle were commissioned to design and create a metal public art sculpture for the McLeod Family Medicine Center in Florence, SC.
+*Patz Fowle and Mike Fowle designed and created a metal public art sculpture for the McLeod Family Medicine Center in Florence, SC.

 2013 Patz Fowle is Visual Arts Coordinator at the South Carolina Governor's School for Science & Mathematics in Hartsville, SC.

 2013 Patz Fowle & Mike Fowle designed an innovative, on campus "Open Art Studio" accessible to all high school students attending the SC Governor's School for Science & Mathematics

 *Patz Fowle & Mike Fowle were commissioned by the City of Florence to design and create a large-scale, Public Art Sculpture.
 Big Bleu Birdnanna is located in the Cultural Arts Corridor adjacent to the Florence County Museum, SC.